-- 3. The economic advantage is selective.
+3. The economic advantage is selective.
 State Aid is selective and thus affects the balance between certain companies/market operators and their competitors.
 Selectivity of the aid is satisfied for example if it is granted only to specific economic sectors or to undertakings belonging to a specific geographical area.
-This is the case of the INTERREG V A Italy-Croatia CBC Programme considering both types of selectivity, therefore this criterion always occurs.
-In fact the Programme as such is geographically selective as it promotes the interventions in only two countries of the EU and in some territories of Italy and Croatia and not in the whole countries interested by the Programme.
-In the same way, the measures are selective as well as they do not address all the undertakings, but according to the SOs of the project, they only focus on some specific sectors. - 4.
-The aid has a potential effect on competition and trade between EU Member States: considering the Italy Croatia is a ETC Programme and in particular the aid measures are intended not to be local, but cross-border, therefore this criterion always occurs.
+In case of INTERREG V A Italy-Croatia CBC Programme both these types of selectivity, potentially occurs, as for example the Programme as such is geographically selective as it promotes the interventions in only two countries of the EU and in some territories of Italy and Croatia and not in the whole countries interested by the Programme.
+Consequently this criterion must be checked considering the real impact of the project outputs and results at territorial level and in the same way, if the measures are selective as well as they do not address all the undertakings, but they only focus on some specific sectors.

-5. The activities that are considered favoring certain undertakings or the production of certain goods distort (or threat to distort) competition and has effect on trade and market.
-If an undertaking receives a competitive advantage over its competitors such situation could usually potentially distort the competition: in the Italy - Croatia Programme this criterion always occurs if there is an advantage.
+- 4. The aid has a potential effect on competition and trade between EU Member States: as the Interreg VA Italy - Croatia CBC Programme is a ETC Programme this criterion potentially occurs as the aid measures could be intended not to be local, but crossborder; therefore this criterion must be checked. - 5.
+The activities that are considered favoring certain undertakings or the production of certain goods distort (or threat to distort) competition and has effect on trade and market.
+If an undertaking receives a competitive advantage over its competitors such situation could usually potentially distort the competition: in the Italy Croatia Programme this criterion must be checked, and in particular it must be verified if there is a concrete and real advantage.